Environment and Safety

 REACH is aimed at improving the protection of human health and the environment through better and earlier identification of the properties of chemical substances as well as progressive substitution of the most dangerous chemicals when suitable alternatives have been identified.

-REACH regulation (EC) No 1907/2006 is legislation on chemicals and their safe use, and came into force in June 2007.
+REACH regulation (EC) No 1907/2006 covering the management and safe use of chemicals came into force in the EU in June 2007.
+Since leaving the EU, the UK has worked under the ‘UK REACH’, which mirrors the EU regulation.
 REACH is aimed at improving the protection of human health and the environment through better and earlier identification of the properties of chemical substances as well as progressive substitution of the most dangerous chemicals when suitable alternatives have been identified.

 Substances of Very High Concern (SVHCs)